Medicare usually does not pay for Viagra and similar drugs, such as Cialis and Levitra, that people use to treat sexual dysfunction.

 Original Medicare includes Part A, which is inpatient hospital insurance, and Part B, which is medical insurance.
 Neither Part A nor Part B includes general prescription drug coverage, which is available under Part D.

-Part A will pay for some medications that need administering if a person is in a skilled nursing facility.
+Part A will cover some medications that need administering if a person is in a skilled nursing facility.
 Part B also covers some outpatient medications in limited form.

 Original Medicare will not cover the brand name drug Viagra.
 However, there is a possibility that it might cover the generic form of the medication, sildenafil, in rare cases if a doctor prescribes it for a different, medically necessary condition.